jrmidkiff/managing_dos_and_donts/README.md

 * Encourage people to leave work early if they have accomplished something major.
 * Eat lunch in a publicly available space as often as possible
 * Schedule meetings with your subordinates before taking extended time off
+* Show up to meetings exactly on time and ready (esp. audio/video for meetings), or preferably even early

 ## Don'ts